JadenBalogh/home-together-b/Documentation/Meeting Notes/Group Meeting Minutes.md

 ## March 2nd

 ###### 1:30-1:44pm:
 Review the heuristic report

 ###### 1:44-1:53pm:
 List the remainning tasks waiting for Twila to prioritize

 ###### 1:53-2:01pm:
 List the questions for Twila

 ###### 2:01-2:09pm:
-Dscuss the remaining task
+Discuss the remaining task

 ###### 2:09-2:30pm:
 Create isssues and assign tasks:

   Fix Clear Filters button in the Services page

   Fix listings pagination OR remove pagination and allow the listing to grow infinitely

   View member details page

   Manage listings page

   Edit business profile

   View business profile

   Business signup and storing account type

+## March 8th

+###### 1:30-1:42pm:
+Discusss the progress of the team members

+###### 1:42-1:58pm:
+Discuss the questions for Twila

+###### 1:58-2:23pm:
+DIscuss the future tasks and assign parts

+## March 16th

+Review of this week's tasks

+Review of text/wordings on the website for demo

+Deciding tasks for this week:

+ Clean unused fields out of DB

+ Clean up DBSetup.js file

+ Add helper text for each page at the top to explain the use of the page

+ Add helper text for form fields on focus

+ Organize and add all site images into a specific folde

+ Update images used in the site to Twila's provided options

+ Revamp content of home page based on Twila's feedback

+ Fix issues in business signup page

+ Add Twila's requested content changes

+ Review all pages in the site to ensure everything works

+ Fix issues in business signup page

+ Pagination

+ Add error messaging when no search results are found

+ Update search pages to have a distinct filter section

+ Update CSS coding used to be consistent (makeStyles vs external CSS)

+## March 16th

+###### 1:30-1:47pm:
+Review Alvin's work

+###### 1:47-1:55pm:
+Close the past issues, figure out the plan next week

+###### 1:55-2:10pm:
+figure out what we need to show to Twila